8igfive/MyASR/README.md

-# OpenTransformer
+# MyASR

-This is a speech-transformer model for end-to-end speech recognition.
+This is a project (or personal test) based on [OpenTransformer](https://github.com/ZhengkunTian/OpenTransformer)
-If you have any questions, please email to me. (zhengkun.tian@nlpr.ia.ac.cn)

 # Requirements
 Pytorch >= 1.2.0 (<= 1.6.0)

 Torchaudio >= 0.3.0

-## TO DO
-- [ ] Reduce the redundant computation by cache the previous states during inference

 ## Function